dbeley/tuberank/README.md

 ### Homepage
 - DONE Display curated selection of Channels / Videos based on ratings
 - Add links to Github in footer
+- Add Import video feature

 ### Search page
-- Add htmx to search page to only updates channel or video parts
+- DONE Add htmx to search page to only updates channel or video parts
+- Add sorting mechanism

 ### Channel detail page
 - DONE Display list of all imported videos + ratings